- Mesa Workshops & Presentations

 Who we are

-by providing research services, expertise, and coaching to the Mesa campus community
+research services, expertise, and coaching to the Mesa campus community in support

-in support of the college’s institutional effectiveness.
-The Mesa College Research
+of the college’s institutional effectiveness.
+The Mesa College Research Office conducts

-Office conducts a variety of research activities in support of the college’s mission,
+a variety of research activities in support of the college’s mission, strategic directions,

-strategic directions, and initiatives, and responds to ad hoc research and consultation
+and initiatives, and responds to ad hoc research and consultation requests from the

 We are members of the Research and Planning (RP) Group for the California Community Colleges, and our work is guided by the Association for Institutional Research (AIR) Code of Ethics and Professional Practices and the American Evaluation Association Guiding Principles for Evaluators.